LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/engagement-window.md

 ![](/img/engagement-window-11.png)

-Now the visitor will see their agent’s picture next to each line sent by the agent in the chat engagement window:
+Now the visitor will see their agent’s picture next to each line sent by the agent in the chat engagement window.

 {: .notice}
 **Note:** In the case that the agent picture is enabled for a window but the agent did not configure their picture yet, the visitor will not see any picture while chatting with this specific agent.